 The conduit exception rule does not cover logistics and delivery companies that have access to PHI and the ability to store the data as well.
 Thus, businesses must be careful in classifying themselves as conduits since misclassification can lead to significant financial penalties.

 What Are the Penalties for Non-Compliance to HIPAA?

 There's a high price to pay for failing to comply with HIPAA requirements.
 Companies caught in violation of the law can pay civil fines anywhere from $100 to $50,00 per violation or up to $1.5 million per year.
 There are also criminal penalties to face that may include a fine of up to $50,000 plus possible imprisonment of up to 12 months.
 Criminal penalties for offenses done under false pretenses could cost violators $100,000 and/or imprisonment of up to five years.
 It's even worse for crimes committed with intent to use PHI for commercial advantage as the monetary fine is up to $250,000 and possible imprisonment of up to 10 years.

 Business associates, including delivery and logistics firms, are not exempt from the penalties as those found to have been willfully negligent could also face civil penalties.
 Aside from the fines, companies will also suffer from possible irreparable damage to their brand due to the negative publicity.

 Compliance with HIPAA is a must for all individuals and organizations handling PHI, including companies engaged in logistics and delivery.
-Fortunately, entities can ensure strict adherence to HIPAA among their software vendors as long as they choose one that's already HIPAA certified.
+Fortunately, you can ensure strict adherence to HIPAA among software vendors as long as you choose one that's already HIPAA certified.